What You Need to Know

 CLEAR maintains a syllabus template that is updated every semester.
 The template is in a Microsoft Word format and includes all the required syllabi elements, as well as suggested elements for clearly communicating course expectations to students.
 These template can easily be modified based on course modality and instructor preference.
-Instructors are encouraged to download the syllabus template and adapt it to their needs.
+Instructors are encouraged to download the syllabus template (Word) and adapt it to their needs.

 CLEAR also has a syllabus writing checklist that instructors can use to revise existing syllabi.